 When someone in a household has an HSA, that could bring benefits for the entire household.
 Here are common situations regarding marriages and domestic partnerships and how you can use your HSA.

-The IRS treats married couples as a single tax unit, which means if one or both of you are using a qualified family health play, you must share one family HSA contribution limit, which is currently $7,750.
-If both of you have self-only coverage, each spouse may contribute up to the annual individual max, currently $3,850, in their own account each year.
+The IRS treats married couples as a single tax unit, which means if one or both of you are using a qualified family health plan, you must share one family HSA contribution limit, for 2024 is $7,750.
+If both of you have self-only coverage, each spouse may contribute up to the annual individual max, for 2024 $3,850, in their own account each year.

 A married couple maintaining two HSAs -- with one spouse having family coverage and the other with self-only coverage -- has three options:

 - Split the family contribution evenly between the spouses